willemsiers/3DConnectFourGameServer/README.md

 ### Lobby

 ### Game
+When a move is successful, the next message will be an "opponent moved" message or a "game over" message.

+When a move is denied, two messages will be send.
+First an error message will be send.
+Then another "make move" message is send.

 ### Timeout

-TTimeouts happen in any state of a serverPlayer, below is the table for approximate timeouts for each state.
+Timeouts happen in any state of a serverPlayer, below is the table for approximate timeouts for each state.

 | State | Maximum | Action by server |
 | ----- | ------- | ---------------- |